The Best Longboards For Girls

 Downhill racing involves very high speeds, so it’s definitely not something you should simply try to see what it’s like.
 It contains the greatest risk of injury and a fair amount of skill is required, so feel free to try other styles before you get accustomed to your board.

 Another factor which determines if you could actually accomplish riding downhill is, obviously, a hill.
 People who live in urban areas might find it very difficult to find a surface that is narrow and not overrun with traffic.

 Freeride style sounds a lot like Freestyle Longboard Racing, but it’s quite different.
 This is the last longboard riding style which you will want to avoid if you don’t have the experience because it involves decently high speeds (not as great as downhill racing, though), it requires a lot of skill, and special protective gear (armored gloves for sliding).

-Being reserved for professional longboard riders also means that it’s not well suited for girls, but you could try it out after a while.
+Being reserved for professional longboard riders also means that it’s not well suited for girls who are new to longboarding, but you could try it out after you have increased your longboarding skills.
 You don’t need to search for cliffs and hills, as this style can be practiced on the curb, and you are set to go the moment you learn a couple of tricks (sliding in particular).

-This is, perhaps, the best longboard riding style for girls, as it brings about your creativity.
+This is, perhaps, the best longboard riding style for girls, as it incorporates movement and creativity.
 This way you can learn to slide, perform board tricks, and ride with greater confidence.
 There are no rules to follow in this style, and everyone who rides in their own terms (meaning that it does not belong to any other style) is considered a freestyle rider.

 The reason why it’s perfect for girls is because it involves absolutely no risk.
 You set your own pace, and you will learn the ropes step by step if you are patient.
 The only thing that can be said about this style is that you won’t be able to use the directional longboard (because it’s reserved for Downhill racing and Freeride).